PIH/openmrs-distro-pihemr/README.md

-To use the OpenMRS 3.x frontend, clone the [openmrs-frontend-pihemr](https://github.com/PIH/openmrs-frontend-pihemr) repository into the same directory where `openmrs-disto-pihemr` and your config repositories are.
+To use the OpenMRS 3.x frontend, clone the [openmrs-frontend-pihemr](https://github.com/PIH/openmrs-frontend-pihemr) repository into the same directory where `openmrs-distro-pihemr` and your config repositories are.
 Execute the following:

 ```